nicolas-humbert/ulrich_contracts/README.md

 # Ulrich Contracts

-Juste a table in React with TS, yarn, and vite.
+Just a table in React with TS, yarn, and vite.
 Simply consists of a table performing crud operations.

 ## Usage